 In this era of increased digitalisation, having access to these types of investments seems more important than ever.
 Some of the most innovative companies in the world today are private businesses, often because they are technology-based and have lower costs meaning there is little need to raise capital via the stock market to grow.

 Worldwide there is estimated to be 400-500 ‘unicorn’ companies, privately held start-ups valued at over $1 billion.
-Examples include BrewDog, Monzo or Babylon Health here in the UK, as well as Canva, BlaBlaCar, Vinted, Grammarly or SpaceX overseas.
+Private equity examples include BrewDog, Monzo or Babylon Health here in the UK, as well as Canva, BlaBlaCar, Vinted, Grammarly or SpaceX overseas.
 Former unicorns that have listed on a stock market or been acquired include Uber, Facebook, Pinterest, Alibaba, Spotify and Skyscanner.

-Investment Trusts on our Foundation Fundlist that include an element of private equity in their portfolios include Scottish Mortgage, an adventurous global growth trust, and RIT Capital Partners, a more diversified ‘multi asset’ Trust.
+Investment Trusts that include an element of private equity in their portfolios include Scottish Mortgage, an adventurous global growth trust, and RIT Capital Partners, a more diversified ‘multi asset’ Trust.
 If you’re interested in this area, follow the link to find more tips and guidance around private equity investment trusts.

 Infrastructure assets can also make attractive investments.
 Revenue streams from roads, power networks, hospitals and schools are often fairly stable, independent of the health of the wider economy and backed by long-term revenue streams from government.
 Large, diversified investment trusts such as International Public Partnerships, HICL and 3i Infrastructure can potentially provide investors with a decent income-orientated return and welcome diversification from equity and bond markets.
 We believe infrastructure asset investing will play a vital role in the ongoing ‘energy transition’ as it will provide much needed capital for low carbon energy generation, storage and transmission to be rolled out.